Berry Global Group Inc: A High - GuruFocus.com

 Growth Rank Analysis

-The company's Growth Rank stands at a perfect 10/10, indicating strong growth in terms of revenue and profitability.
-This is reflected in the company's 5-year revenue growth rate of 16.90%, 3-year revenue growth rate of 18.30%, and 5-year EBITDA growth rate of 12.90%.
+The Growth Rank measures a company's growth in terms of revenue and profitability.
+Berry Global Group's Growth Rank is a perfect 10/10, indicating strong growth.
+The company's 5-year revenue growth rate is 16.90%, and its 3-year revenue growth rate is 18.30%.
+Its 5-year EBITDA growth rate is also impressive at 12.90%.

 GF Value Rank Analysis

-The GF Value Rank of Berry Global Group is 5/10, suggesting a fair valuation of the company's stock.
-This rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on a company's past returns and growth.
+The GF Value Rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on a company's past returns and growth.
+Berry Global Group's GF Value Rank is 5/10, indicating a moderate valuation.

 Momentum Rank Analysis

-Berry Global Group's Momentum Rank is 10/10, indicating strong momentum in the company's stock price.
-This rank is determined using the standardized momentum ratio and other momentum indicators.
+The Momentum Rank is determined using the standardized momentum ratio and other momentum indicators.
+Berry Global Group's Momentum Rank is 10/10, indicating strong momentum.

-When compared to its main competitors in the Packaging & Containers industry, Berry Global Group holds its ground.
+When compared to its competitors in the Packaging & Containers industry, Berry Global Group holds its own.
 Graphic Packaging Holding Co (GPK, Financial) has a similar GF Score of 91, while Sealed Air Corp (SEE, Financial) and Reynolds Consumer Products Inc (REYN, Financial) have GF Scores of 82 and 79, respectively.
-More details about these competitors can be found here.
+This comparison further underscores Berry Global Group's strong performance and potential for outperformance.

+In conclusion, Berry Global Group's high GF Score, strong growth, and high profitability make it a compelling choice for investors.
+However, as with any investment, potential investors should conduct their own due diligence before making a decision.